 Staging and Treatment

-Surgery is typically the treatment plan for children with stage I and stage II disease.
-Following recovery after surgical resection of the tumor, patients continue treatment with systemic chemotherapy based upon stage and pathology.
-However, if the tumor is found to have LOH of both chromosomes 1p and 16q, more aggressive therapy may be indicated.
+Following recovery after surgical resection of the tumor, patients start treatment with systemic chemotherapy based upon stage and pathology.
+However, if the tumor is found to have LOH of both chromosomes 1p and 16q, or 1q gain, more aggressive therapy may be indicated.

-Stage IV of the disease is considered to be metastatic meaning the cancer has spread throughout the patient’s body, most often to the lungs.
-Systemic therapy and radiation therapy to the lungs is dependent upon treatment response of the pulmonary metastases.
-Children with bilateral Wilms’ tumor will be given doxorubicin, vincristine and dactinomycin prior to surgery in hopes to shrink the tumor and preserve as much renal tissue as possible.
+Stage IV of the disease is considered to be metastatic, meaning the cancer has spread throughout the patient’s body, most often to the lungs.
+Systemic therapy and radiation therapy to the lungs is dependent upon treatment response of the metastases to the lungs.
+Children with bilateral Wilms’ tumor will be given doxorubicin, vincristine and dactinomycin prior to surgery in order to shrink the tumor and preserve as much renal tissue as possible.

 With increasing new therapies such as chemotherapy the survival rate for Wilms’ tumor in the United States over 5 years is excellent at 92%.